 The Graduate Diploma in Cancer Nursing is an academic and clinically based programme designed for students who wish to deepen and broaden their knowledge and expertise in cancer care in order to provide safe, effective and holistic care to people with cancer.
 There are four strands in this programme (Adult Cancer Nursing, Breast Care Nursing, Children’s Cancer Nursing, and Colorectal Nursing).
 Students undertaking the programme will choose one of these strands.
 Established in 1988 at diploma level, the UCD Cancer Nursing programme was the first specialist course in oncology nursing in Ireland.
 Over the years, hundreds of oncology nurses throughout the country have successfully completed what is now a Graduate Diploma in Cancer Nursing.

-The programme aims to develop the practitioner’s capacities for caring and competent practice in Cancer Nursing, in order to prepare the nurse to provide patient-centred care within the health service.
+The programme aims to further develop the practitioner’s capacities for caring and competent practice in cancer nursing, so that she/he can continue to provide person-centred care to PABC.

 The specific aims of the programme are:

 On completion of the programme, it is expected that you will be able to further enhance your knowledge and skills in the care of people affected by cancer (PABC).
 More specifically, it is expected that you will be able to:

 1. Critically analyse (nursing) knowledge, philosophy and practice informed by specialist practice in cancer nursing and contextualized in both health and social care.

 2. Apply best practice (nursing) care interventions and /or new insights informed by evidence based knowledge in cancer care.

 3. Demonstrate a comprehensive understanding of health-related research across a variety of settings.